moolicc/WaterLogged/README.md

 So if you send a message with a tag "error" and a listener doesn't have an "error" item in its filter, the listener will never see the message.
 Keep in mind that if a listener has an empty filter, all messages will be passed to it regardless of tags.
 The tag is also passed to the Formatter.

+## Structured log messages
+### See <https://messagetemplates.org/> for details and terminology
+Logs support structured messages through four functions
+  *  WriteStructured
+  *  WriteStructuredNamed
+  *  WriteStructuredParent
+  *  WriteStructuredStaticParent

+`WriteStructured` takes in a template string, a tag and an array of values for the holes in the template.
+If a value is not used by a hole, it is still evaluated as part of the message.

+`WriteStructuredNamed` takes in a template string, a tag and an array of tuple values (string, object).
+The first item in each tuple correlates to a hole's name.
+The second value will be identified as the hole's actual value.
+If a tuple is unused, it will still be evaluated as part of the message.

+`WriteStructuredParent` takes in a template string, a tag and a object of any type.
+The object's properties and fields will be evaulated as the hole values.
+The names of the properties/fields will correspond to the each hole's name.
+You can filter which properties and fields by using the `ParentObjectAttribute` and `ParentObjectValueAttribute` attributes.
+Unused properties/fields will indeed still be a part of the message.

+`WriteStructuredStaticParent` - static variant of WriteStructuredParent.
+Takes in a template string, a tag and the type of the static class.

+When you write a structured message, the template first passes through the log's formatter.
+This allows you to use rich expressions along with templating.
+For example: `log.WriteStructured("Hello, ${when:${startswith:${tag},b},\\{name\\}}${newline}", _tag, text);` - the `{name}` hole will only exist when the tag starts with the letter 'b'.

+Structured-messages are output to *TemplatedMessageSinks* which are just like Listeners except for structured messages.
+There indeed exists a *TemplateRedirectSink* which will process the output StructuredMessage and re-output it to *log.WriteTag*.

+The `WaterLogged.Templating.TemplateProcessor` type contains all necessary functions for processing templated messages.
+Including a *ProcessMessage* function which will convert a StructuredMessage into a string.

 # Basic formatting
 The basic formatter is not as glorified as the logical formatter.
 Because who would use this since the other one is more featured?